nopnop2002/Arduino-XbeeWiFi-mqtt/README.md

 # Hardware requirements
 - ATmega328/ATmega2560/STM32

-- XBee WiFi module like XBee S6B
+- Digi XBee WiFi module like XBee S6B

 - Base board like this
  The RX of this baseboard is connected to the TX of the XBee, and the TX to the RX.